 The main sources of nitrogen and phosphorus are point source emissions from UWWTPs and industry, and diffuse emissions from agriculture such as fertilisers and manure.

-shows a decline in the nitrogen and phosphorus emissions from the domestic sector in 1990, 2000 and 2009.
+Figure 2.1 shows a decline in the nitrogen and phosphorus emissions from the domestic sector in 1990, 2000 and 2009.